hyprwm/hyprland-wiki/pages/Hypr Ecosystem/_index.md

 title: Hypr Ecosystem
 ---

 This wiki section hosts docs for various hypr* projects.
-See a list bere:
+See a list here:

 {{< callout type=info >}}